 Most business computers have an office suite installed so they can perform tasks like editing documents, working with spreadsheets and creating presentations.
-More often than not, that office suite is Microsoft Office, which is practically standard in the world of business.
+More often than not, that office suite is Microsoft Office.

 What’s in an office suite?

 Office suites are also called 'office software' or 'office packages'.

 An office suite is a software package which consists of several pieces of software that are closely linked.
 They are usually bundled together and sold as a single package.

 These pieces of software usually include:

 - A word processor, to create, edit and save documents like reports and letters.

 - A spreadsheet program, for calculations and manipulating data on a grid.

 - Presentation software to build a set of slides for use during a talk or lecture.